24AheadDotCom/ntkoineviewer/README.md

 This is a very simple viewer for a New Testament Koine Greek dictionary.

 INSTALL:
-1. Put this file in a directory with jquery.min.js (download from jquery.com) and dictionary.json (download from https://github.com/billmounce/dictionary).
+1. Put simpleviewer.html in a directory with jquery.min.js (download from jquery.com)
+and dictionary.json (download from https://github.com/billmounce/dictionary).
-2. Load this file in a browser.
+2. Load simpleviewer.html in a browser.

 ISSUES:
 Some browsers might not allow AJAX with local files.
 You'll need to use